-- Possible Cause: Either the certificate file is not present in the gateway or there is a problem with the connectivity. - Action: Try reconnecting from a fresh instance of the browser.
-If the problem persists, contact your system administrator.
+Possible Cause: Either the certificate file is not present in the gateway or there is a problem with the connectivity.

+Action: Try reconnecting from a fresh instance of the browser.
+If the problem persists,

 AM.1015: Failed to Install the SSL VPN Client.